qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 In MC 1.18 and above, this mod is incompatible with OptiFine.
 Because OptiFine is not open-source, debugging with OptiFine is very hard.
 It's recommended to use Sodium and Iris.
 [Check this](https://lambdaurora.dev/optifine_alternatives/)

-### Sodium Compatibility

-In MC 1.18, the latest version of ImmPtl is roughly compatible with Sodium 0.4.0-alpha5.

-NOTE: The sodium from GitHub actions does not work.

-In MC 1.17.1, the latest version of ImmPtl is roughly compatible with Sodium 0.3.3.

-In 1.16.5 you can use [this](https://github.com/qouteall/sodium-fabric/releases).

 ### Iris Compatibility

 In MC 1.18.x, the latest version of ImmPtl is roughly compatible with the combination of Iris 1.1.4 and Sodium 0.4.0-alpha5.